-Click here for a review by Keith Ward at Notre Dame Philosophical Reviews (NDPR); here for a review by Robert Clarke in Culture and Dialogue; here for a review by Guy Bennett-Hunter, featured as “Book of the Month”, at The Expository Times; here for a review by Sebastian Gäb at Zeitschrift für philosophische Literatur; here for a review by William Franke and Chance Woods at The Year’s Work in Critical and Cultural Theory; and here for a review by Sameer Yadav for the Journal of Analytic Theology.
+Click here for a review by Keith Ward in Notre Dame Philosophical Reviews (NDPR); here for a review by Robert Clarke in Culture and Dialogue; here for a review by Guy Bennett-Hunter, featured as “Book of the Month”, in The Expository Times; here for a review by Sebastian Gäb in Zeitschrift für philosophische Literatur; here for a review by William Franke and Chance Woods in The Year’s Work in Critical and Cultural Theory; and here for a review by Sameer Yadav in the Journal of Analytic Theology.

 - ‘Word and object: divine language.’
 In: Daniel Frank and Aaron Segal (ed.), Cambridge Critical Guide to Maimonides’s Guide of the Perplexed.
 Cambridge: CUP (forthcoming).